leo-zhang101/Aussie-Property-Lakehouse/README.md

 • Build a **feature store for fraud modeling**.
 ---

-# Resume Bullet Points
+## Resume Bullet Points

-Example resume descriptions for this project:

-• Designed and implemented a real-time financial transaction processing pipeline using Apache Kafka and Spark Structured Streaming.
+• Designed and implemented a real-time streaming data pipeline using Apache Kafka and Spark Structured Streaming.

-• Built a streaming data platform capable of processing over 200,000 simulated payment events.
+• Built a fraud detection engine processing **200k+ simulated payment events**.

-• Implemented rule-based fraud detection logic to classify high-risk, high-amount, and international transactions in real time.
+• Implemented streaming data quality monitoring including invalid record detection and duplicate transaction tracking.

-• Developed a PostgreSQL data warehouse to support analytical fraud monitoring queries.
+• Developed an analytical data warehouse in PostgreSQL for fraud monitoring queries.

-• Implemented dbt data models to structure warehouse tables and enable reproducible data transformations.
+• Built interactive monitoring dashboards using Streamlit to visualize fraud metrics and system throughput.

-• Orchestrated data workflows using Apache Airflow to automate streaming and transformation tasks.
+• Orchestrated streaming and transformation workflows using Apache Airflow.

 • Containerized the entire platform using Docker to enable reproducible local deployment.

-• Developed SQL analytics queries to analyze fraud rates, geographic patterns, and transaction risk distribution.